Koushik-04KK/FlavorDash/README.md

 #### Let's Dig In:

-Hungry for a taste of FlavorDash?
-Click [here](https://koushik-04kk.github.io/FlavorDash/) to start ordering your favorite dishes now!
+Hungry for a taste of FlavorDash? start ordering your favorite dishes now!

 #### Stay Updated: